Highlights From EndoFound’s Virtual Medical Conference 2020

 Dr. Taner Usta, a professor of Obstetrics and Gynecology and the President of the Turkish Endometriosis & Adenomyosis Society, described four cases of nerve entrapment as a cause of pelvic pain in his presentation entitled “Exploring Pelvic Pain: Deep to Ischial Spine Including Pre-Sacral Roots.”

 Finally, Dr. Ie-Ming Shih, Richard TeLinde Distinguished Professor of Gynecologic Pathology at the Johns Hopkins University School of Medicine, who was able to join the live conference and answer questions, discussed peritoneal endometriosis and adenomyosis.
-He described his team’s work that focuses on a genetic and epigenetic analysis of endometriosis and said that they are hoping to identify genetic and epigenetic biomarkers of endometriosis that can predict disease risk long before symptoms become apparent.
+He described the team’s work that focuses on a genetic and epigenetic analysis of endometriosis and said that they are hoping to identify genetic and epigenetic biomarkers of endometriosis that can predict disease risk long before symptoms become apparent.

 For the deep endometriosis session, Dr. Jon Einarsson, the Director of the Division of Minimally Invasive Gynecologic Surgery at Brigham and Women’s Hospital and a professor of Obstetrics, Gynecology and Reproductive Biology at Harvard Medical School, talked about how to avoid complications in endometriosis surgery and emphasized the importance of having an experienced surgeon to carry out the operation.
 “If you cannot manage complications yourself, you shouldn’t do the surgery yourself either,” Dr. Einarsson said.